A carefully laid out plan is the key to a successful garden. But where do you even start when it comes to garden planning?

 Different plants have different needs.
 Those needs range from the amount of sun they get to the pH balance in the soil and the amount of water they need to flourish.
 It all takes careful planning.

 If you’re going to have a plentiful garden, you have to plan based on a few variables.
 That includes the amount of space you have and what kind of garden you want.
 Once you’ve narrowed that down, you can pick plants that will fit in that garden.

 If you have a busy life, it’s easy to bite off more than you can chew.
 You could end up with a giant garden and no time to take care of it.

 By making a plan ahead of time you can ensure that you have a garden that will be useful, and reasonable for your lifestyle.
 Over time you will learn exactly what you can manage.

-- QUALITY SEEDS - Non-GMO non-hybrid heirloom seeds are safe to plant for your family for years to come.
-Open-pollinated,...
+- Quality Seeds - Non-GMO non-hybrid heirloom seeds to plant in your garden for years to come.
+Open-pollinated, naturally...

 Different types of gardens